-Because field trip requests can often come in during "peak request seasons" the first two weeks and the last three weeks of a semester will be times when field trip requests are not accepted.
-Exceptions will be looked at individually by Monique or Annette.
+Because field trip requests can often come in during "peak request seasons", the first two weeks and the last three weeks of a semester will be times when field trip requests are not accepted.
+Exceptions will be looked at individually by Jeannette Siemers.